 To be considered a candidate for the MICC College Program, it is required that the applicant:

-It is recommended that the applicant be able to demonstrate:
+It is recommended the applicant be able to demonstrate:

 - Be diagnosed with a learning disability, executive dysfunction, an autism spectrum disorder or other neurological disorder.
 Typical applicants will have a range of cognitive and processing abilities.